hyp3r5pace/crowdfunding-platform-avalanche/README.md

 In this tutorial, we will learn how to build a decentralized crowdfunding dApp having features namely create project, fund a project, withdraw fund, get refund if funding isn't successful etc. We will build the smart contract in Solidity and the frontend of our application with the help of ReactJS.

 # Prerequisites
-- Basic familiarity with ReactJS and Solidity.
+- Familiarity with ReactJS and Solidity.
 - Should've completed [Deploy a Smart Contract on Avalanche using Remix and MetaMask](https://learn.figment.io/tutorials/deploy-a-smart-contract-on-avalanche-using-remix-and-metamask) tutorial

 # Requirements